Monday, November 30, 2020

 The crispy pork tenderloin tacos (schnitzel!!) were the bomb.
 We might also have eaten a warm cheese-topped soft pretzel too quickly for me to snap a pic of it.

 And their pumpkin dark beer was so good.
-The weather was perfect and the place was busy but quiet and just an all-around pleasant place to be!
+The weather was perfect and the place was busy but quiet and just an all-around pleasant place to be.

 The next day I worked on a few putsey things around the house.
 I am deep into holiday planning!
 I want to have Christmas gifts purchased and made and wrapped by the end of November.
-I want to have time to make some treats from my kitchen, light some scented candles, listen to music, and RELAX.
+In the afternoon we headed over to Rising Sun Vineyards in McDade.

 Gina